ministryofjustice/moj-frontend/docs/content-standards/style-guide.md

 layout: layouts/content.njk
 subsection: Content standards
 title: Content style guide
-eleventyNavigation:
+permalink: false
+#eleventyNavigation:
-  key: Content style guide
+#  key: Content style guide
-  parent: Content standards
+#  parent: Content standards
-  order: 10
+#  order: 10
-  excerpt: "The MoJ A to Z content style guide covering style, spelling and grammar conventions."
+#  excerpt: "The MoJ A to Z content style guide covering style, spelling and grammar conventions."
 ---

 This content style guide applies to services and guidance at MoJ.
 It should be used alongside the <a href="https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style">GOV.UK content style guide</a>.